voidwyrm-2/misc_pygame/README.md

 # misc_pygame
-A bunch of random scripts I created using python pygame
+ A bunch of random scripts I made using python pygame

+ #### *If I do not give a source for an image/piece of art, I made it*

 ## bokeh.py
 Creates a bunch of randomly colored circles